Elizabeth Percy, Duchess of Northumberland (1716–1776): Life

 Percy was the only daughter of Algernon Seymour, 7th Duke of Somerset, and his wife, Frances, daughter of Henry Thynne.
+Her grandparents were Charles Seymour, 6th Duke of Somerset and the great heiress Lady Elizabeth Percy.

-On 16 July 1740, she married Sir Hugh Smithson, Bt, and they had two sons, Hugh (1742–1817) and Algernon (1750–1830).
+On 29 July 1740, she married Sir Hugh Smithson, Bt, and they had two sons, Hugh (1742–1817) and Algernon (1750–1830).
 On her father's death in 1750, she inherited his barony of Percy and her husband acquired from her father his earldom of Northumberland by special remainder and changed his family name from Smithson to Percy that year.
 Sir Hugh's illegitimate son James Smithson, otherwise Jacques Louis Macie, born in about 1764 to one of Elizabeth's cousins, bequeathed the fortune which established the Smithsonian Institution.

 In 1761, Percy became a Lady of the Bedchamber to Queen Charlotte, a post she held until 1770.
 She became a duchess in 1766 when her husband was created Duke of Northumberland, and on her death in 1776, aged sixty, her barony and the earldom of Northumberland passed to her eldest son, Hugh, who inherited his father's dukedom ten years later.
-He built Brizlee Tower as one of a number of monuments to commemorate her.
+He built Brizlee Tower in Hulne Park as one of a number of monuments to commemorate her.